 .
 Plan review is taking approximately 10 business days.

 Schedule an Inspection

-Due to the high volume of permit submittals, we encourage inspections be scheduled online via the BS&A database or scheduled by calling our inspection line at 248-594-2818.
+Inspections can be scheduled online via the BS&A page.
 For more information on accessing online inspections, please see our Online Inspection Process Brochure.

 Arrange an inspection time: Contact the Building Division between 7:00 a.m. – 8:00 a.m. the morning of the scheduled inspection to get a time frame from the inspector.
 You may have to leave a message and they will return your phone call.
 If a phone call is not made between that time, the inspector will arrange an inspection time based on their schedule for the day.